Snehal-Navale/Git-Commands/README.md

 #Git-Commands
-…or create a new repository on the command line echo "# Git-Commands" >> README.md git init git add README.md
+1. create a new repository on the command line echo "# Git-Commands" >> README.md git init git add README.md